 According to the statute, regional transit authorities cannot operate service directly but instead must contract with private operators for the provision of service.
 The FRTA contracts with Franklin Transit Management, Inc. for the fixed routes and several Demand Response service areas.
 Due to the rural area served, the FRTA also contracts with several Councils on Aging to provide additional Demand Response transportation.

 Federal funds must be used for capital projects.
 Capital funds may only be spent on tangible items such as: equipment; preventative maintenance of vehicles; facilities and equipment; ADA services; facility improvements; and the purchase of vehicles.

 Operating expenses must come from grants, state/local funding and fare box revenue.
 Operating expenses cover salaries, benefits, advertising and marketing expenses and other cash needs.

 The Franklin Regional Transit Authority currently has a fleet of 37 vehicles.
 We operate 8 buses, 8 mini buses and 21 vans that provide service for 41 participating member communities.

 In August of 2006, the FRTA assumed the responsibility of providing transportation services for the towns of Greenfield and Montague.
 Transportation for these two (2) towns was previously operated under M.G.L.
 Ch.
 161B, by the Greenfield Montague Transportation Area (GMTA) and included fixed route and Demand Response service.

 We can arrange transportation by request for elders and the disabled residents in our 41 town area.
-We use a network of public and private transportation providers to provide this service.
+We use a network of public and private transportation providers to provide Demand Response service.
 In order to qualify for these services, you must be 60 or older or have a significant mobility or functional impairment.
-Disabled customers must have valid eligibility through the FRTA.
+Visit our link below for more information.